 If you think you might have a lemon, an experienced California Lemon Law attorney could help you get the compensation you deserve.
 Contact the Gayle Law Group, PC.
 You will be treated with respect and your case will be taken seriously, no matter what the issue.

 For as long as cars have been mass produced on assembly lines, there have been lemons: cars that were poorly designed, slipped through quality control, or had a defect.
 Until 1970, about the only thing a driver could do was to threaten to never buy a Ford, Chrysler, Pontiac, Rambler, or AMC car again.

 Not much of a threat when the car companies were selling thousands of cars a week.

 In 1970, California became one of the first states in the nation to rectify that.
 California’s Lemon Law was enacted to provide drivers with relief from persistent problems with their vehicles.

-There are a lot of myths and misconceptions revolving around our Lemon Law.
+There are a lot of myths and misconceptions revolving around what our Lemon Law covers.
 To be fair, it can be somewhat complicated – just as vehicles manufactured over the last decade are incrementally more complicated than any that came before.